shatteredsilicon/ssm-doc/docs/conf-postgres.md

 GRANT SELECT ON ssm.pg_stat_replication TO ssm;
 GRANT pg_read_all_settings TO ssm;
 GRANT pg_read_all_stats TO ssm;
+/*
+For PostgreSQL 14+, use following SQL:

+GRANT pg_read_all_data TO ssm;

+For PostgreSQL 13 and prior, use following SQL for all schemas accordingly:

+GRANT SELECT ON ALL TABLES IN SCHEMA xxx TO ssm;
+ALTER DEFAULT PRIVILEGES IN SCHEMA xxx GRANT SELECT ON TABLES TO ssm;
+*/
 ```

 If the `ssm` user already exists, simply pass its credential when you add the instance: